Journey-Cloud/self-hosted-boilerplate/site/_posts/2024-04-30-docker-compose-digitalocean.markdown

 cd compose
 ```

-13. VVisit the GitHub repository [here](https://github.com/Journey-Cloud/self-hosted-boilerplate/blob/main/docker-compose/docker-compose.yml) and locate the `docker-compose.yml` file.
+13. Visit the GitHub repository [here](https://github.com/Journey-Cloud/self-hosted-boilerplate/blob/main/docker-compose/docker-compose.yml) and locate the `docker-compose.yml` file.
 Copy its contents and paste them into a text editor like Notepad or VS Code.
 Within the copied content, locate and modify the following fields:
   * DOMAIN: Replace both `journey-sync-self-hosted-service` & `journey-sync-self-hosted-media` services of this field with your desired domain name.
 Example: `johnappleseed.com`
   * SIGNED: Change this field to a unique value.
   * ADMIN_JS_COOKIE_PASSWORD: Modify this field with a unique password.